Fallen172109/crewflow/VERCEL_DEPLOYMENT_GUIDE.md

 1. **In Vercel Dashboard**:
    - Go to Project Settings → Domains
-   - Add `crewflow.dev` as a custom domain
+   - Add `crewflow.ai` as a custom domain
-   - Add `www.crewflow.dev` (optional)
+   - Add `www.crewflow.ai` (optional)

 2. **Update DNS Records**:
-   - Go to your domain registrar (where you bought crewflow.dev)
+   - Go to your domain registrar (where you bought crewflow.ai)
    - Update DNS records to point to Vercel:
      - Type: `A`, Name: `@`, Value: `76.76.19.61`
      - Type: `CNAME`, Name: `www`, Value: `cname.vercel-dns.com`